-NRC program elements in Category C are those that do not meet the criteria of Category A or B, but the essential objectives of which an Agreement State should adopt to avoid conflict, duplication, gaps, or other conditions that would jeopardize an orderly pattern in the regulation of agreement material on a nationwide basis.
-An Agreement State should adopt the essential objectives of the NRC program elements.
+NRC program elements in Category C include those program elements that are important for an Agreement State to have in order to avoid conflict, duplication, gaps, or other conditions that would jeopardize an orderly pattern in the regulation of agreement material on a nationwide basis.
+An Agreement State should adopt the essential objectives of the NRC regulations and other program elements.
+The Agreement State program elements may be more restrictive than the NRC program elements provided that the essential objective is met, and the State requirements do not jeopardize an orderly pattern of regulation of the material nationwide.

-Compatibility Category D
+Category D

-NRC program elements in Category D are those that do not meet any of the criteria of Category A, B, or C, above, and, thus, do not need to be adopted by Agreement States for purposes of compatibility.
+NRC program elements in Category D are those that do not meet any of the criteria of Category A, B, or C, or have a particular health and safety role and, thus, do not need to be adopted by Agreement States for purposes of compatibility.

 Health and Safety

-These are NRC program elements that are not required for compatibility (i.e., Category D), but that have been identified as having a particular health and safety role (i.e., adequacy) in the regulation of agreement material within the State.
-Although not required for compatibility, the State adopt program elements in this category, based on those of NRC, that embody the essential objectives of the NRC program elements because of particular health and safety considerations.
+These are NRC program elements that are not required for compatibility, but that have been identified as having a particular health and safety role (i.e., adequacy) in the regulation of agreement material within the State.
+Although not required for compatibility, the State must adopt program elements in this category, based on those of NRC, that embody the essential objectives of the NRC program elements because of particular health and safety considerations.

 Areas of Exclusive NRC Regulatory Authority

 These are NRC program elements that address areas of regulation that cannot be relinquished to Agreement States pursuant to the AEA or provisions of Title 10 of the Code of Federal Regulations.
-These program elements are designated “NRC” and not be adopted by Agreement States.
+These program elements are designated “NRC” and must not be adopted by Agreement States.

 Categorization Criteria

+Many program elements for compatibility (categories A, B or C) may also affect public health and safety; therefore, they also may be considered program elements for adequacy.

 Compatibility Category A

 To be included in Category A, an NRC program element is to be generally applicable and is to be a dose limit or a related concentration or release limit or a scientific term, definition, sign, or label that is necessary to understand basic radiation protection principles (basic radiation protection standard).
-Basic radiation protection standards do not include constraints or other limits below the level associated with “adequate protection” that take into account permissible balancing considerations, such as economic cost, and other factors.
+Basic radiation protection standards do not include constraints or other limits below the level associated with “adequate protection” that take into account permissible considerations, such as economic cost, and other factors.

 Examples include, but are not necessarily limited to: